pierre-rouleau/pel/doc/pel-manual.rst

 sequence from a buffer in c-mode to open the PEL customization buffer for C, select the ``pel-c-code-style`` customization group and change the value of ``pel-c-skel-function-define-style``.
+The following function template styles are available:

+- `C function definition with no comment block`_
+- `C function definition with basic comment block`_
+- `C function definition with Man-page style comment block`_

 The default comment style is the C-style ``/* */`` style (also called block style).
 But you can switch to the C++ ``//`` style (also called line style)